 Searching Google for design resources will give you lots of options for mockups and templates that you can use to start to envisage how your handmade brand might look.

-And branding goes beyond just fonts and logos.
+Know that branding goes beyond just fonts and logos.
 It goes into the materials you use and the style in which you package.
-For instance one of the things that is important to my brand is that I’m environmentally conscious and only use natural fabrics in the things I make.
+For instance one of the things that are important to my brand is that I’m environmentally conscious and only use natural fabrics in the things I make.
 I continue those brand values into my packaging, using cardboard boxes and recycled tissue paper for my packaging.
-I even have a natural feeling business card rather than a card that has a glossy finish.
+I may also look for transfer stickers and packaging stickers with the business logo and name to use for business branding.
+I even have a natural-feeling business card rather than a card that has a glossy finish.

 I hope that these tips have been helpful and that you can find something constructive to do for your business during this COVID-19 lockdown.